tb960/Memories/server/readme.md

 //how do we use the import statement instead of the usual const express = require('express')?
+-- How do we make connection to web application without using express?
 1) why do we want to use the import statement?
     - to use it we need to go to package.json and add one line after the "main" : "index.js",
     - add "type" : "module",